SkylarGill/user-management-exercise/README.md

 Each task was developed on its own branch and squash merged into `main` so each commit completes a task.
 Task branches match the format `taskX-description`.
 There is also a pull request for each branch.

-There is a CI GitHub Action for building the solution and running unit tests in PRs in addition to commits to `main`.
+There is a CI GitHub Action for building the solution and running unit tests in PRs, in addition to commits to `main`.

 ### Packages